-In addition to access of premiere training at one of the top ranked hospitals in the US, the following benefits are offered to psychology residents:
+In addition to accessing premier training at one of the top ranked hospitals in the US, the following benefits are offered to psychology residents:

-- Annual Salary is \$26,000 - Accrued PTO days to amount in a total of 6 Recognized Holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, and Christmas Day) and an additional 17 days to include vacation and sick days - Additional time for processional development that mutually benefits the resident and Cleveland Clinic Children's may be approved with departmental permission - Medical, dental, and vision insurance can be selected with modest employee contribution. - Access to Cleveland Clinic Alumni Library, including extensive online databases - Access to on-campus Fitness Center with indoor pool, weight and cardio equipment, and variety of classes.
+- Annual Salary is \$26,000 - Accrued PTO days to amount in a total of 6 Recognized Holidays (New Year's Day, Memorial Day, Independence Day, Labor Day, and Christmas Day) and an additional 17 days to include vacation and sick days - Additional time for professional development that mutually benefits the resident and Cleveland Clinic Children's may be approved with departmental permission - Medical, dental, and vision insurance can be selected with modest employee contribution. - Access to Cleveland Clinic Alumni Library, including extensive online databases - Access to on-campus Fitness Center with indoor pool, weight and cardio equipment, and variety of classes for members of employee health plan.